Eurasian Economic Union: Customs union and integration in economic and humanitarian fields

-Eurasian Economic Community (2000–2014)
+Eurasian Economic Community and supranational competence

-To promote further economic integration and more cooperation, in 2000 Belarus, Kazakhstan, Russia, Kyrgyzstan and Tajikistan established the Eurasian Economic Community (EurAsEC) which Uzbekistan joined in 2006.
+To promote further economic integration and more cooperation, on 10 October 2000 Belarus, Kazakhstan, Russia, Kyrgyzstan and Tajikistan established the Eurasian Economic Community (EurAsEC) which Uzbekistan joined in 2006.
+The EurAsEC headquarters according to the Treaty were located in Moscow and Astana.

 The treaty established a common market for its member states.
 The Eurasian Economic Community was modelled on the European Economic Community.
 The two had a comparable population size of 171 million and 169 million, respectively.

-A Treaty on a Single Economic Space by Belarus, Kazakhstan, Russia and Ukraine was signed in 2003 and ratified in 2004, but the process was stalled after the Orange revolution.
+The separate Treaty on a Single Economic Space by Belarus, Kazakhstan, Russia and Ukraine (or Common Economic Zone Agreement), signed in 2003 and entered into force in 2004, with proposed headquarters in Kiev was in the process of implementation, but it was stalled after the Orange revolution and new president of Ukraine.
+Ukraine has not been involved in previous agreements and treaties.
+It was decided to proceed without Ukraine after 2005.
+The withdrawal of Ukraine from this Treaty de jure took effect on 21 July 2023.

 In 2007, Belarus, Kazakhstan and Russia signed an agreement to create a Customs Union between the three countries.
+The supranational commission of the customs union was established and given supranational competencies.

-Establishing the customs union and single market (2010–2014)
+Common external tariff and Customs Code

-The Customs Union of Belarus, Kazakhstan, and Russia (now the Eurasian Customs Union) came into existence on 1 January 2010.
+The Customs Union of Belarus, Kazakhstan, and Russia (now the Customs Union of the Eurasian Economic Union) came into existence on 1 January 2010.
 The Customs Union's priorities were the elimination of intra-bloc tariffs, establishing a common external tariff policy and the elimination of non-tariff barriers.
 It was launched as a first step towards forming a broader single market inspired by the European Union, with the objective of forming an alliance between former Soviet states.
 The member states planned to continue with economic integration and were set to remove all customs borders between each other after July 2011.